sqroot-eu/sqroot.eu/_posts/2013/2013-03-17-raising-awareness-about-it-education-in-estonia-summary-of-it-night-2013-roela.markdown

 $ ping -t startit.ee
 ```

 The internet was a bit jumpy (we actually missed our first scheduled live-broadcast window because of this) and it was amusing to see the ping output fail and the video stream falter a second later, only to be restored in a few moments.
 Maire called the local ISP at 8pm and things got better.
 For the record, dear ISP - you now have two experts to validate that everything is not quite right and the matter should be investigated further.
-To your compliment, however, the network did not fail completely and we didn't have to resort to emergency measures (unlike <a href="https://sqroot.eu/2012/oos-on-it-d">last year at Kambja</a>) to stay broadcasting.
+To your compliment, however, the network did not fail completely and we didn't have to resort to emergency measures (unlike <a href="{{ site.url }}/2012/oos-on-it-d">last year at Kambja</a>) to stay broadcasting.

 ![Ping monitor]({{ site.url }}/content/2013/03/roela/ping.jpg)